Narrow, Compact and Mini Pontoons: The 9 Big Advantages of Small Pontoons

 This means that our compact friends are a tad more environmentally friendly.
 In some waterways, you may be restricted to the use of an electric motor, which puts you at an advantage.

 If you have access to a pond, these types of pontoons are excellent for that situation.
 Pontoons are a much better option in general than V-hulls, for which shallow waters are a concern.

 Compact pontoons can also have as small a draft as any aluminum canoe or fishing vessel.
 However, the pontoon still has some extra advantages.
-Instead of having the constant rocking motion, the flat deck keeps you and any gear steady.
-Also unlike a V-hull, it minimizes the wakes that startle fish away.
+Instead of having a constant rocking motion, the flat deck keeps you and any gear steady.
+Unlike a V-hull, it minimizes the wakes that startle fish away.